 3. Deliver paper to the window located on the box

 At first, the audience felt in control.
 They could disregard the rules, slip me personal notes, try to get my attention, submit jokes and force me to illustrate them.
-But I only stayed calm, detached, and painted without hesitation with the same seriously each paper I received.
+But I only stayed calm, detached, and painted without hesitation with the same seriousness with each paper I received.
+I refused to acknowledge anyone around me, but instead operated as though I was alone in a studio.
 It became clear that I was the one in control, and that tension became hypnotic, powerful, and commanding.

-The box was disassembled and the painting stored to be scanned in at a future date.
+The box was disassembled and the paintings/illustrations stored to be scanned in at a future date.